 The field of youth work needs to shift its focus away from prevention/intervention and positive youth development models to one that examines the complex social, economic and political forces that affect the lives of young people and adults.
-Social and economic patterns of racism, sexism, classism and homophobia are some of the main problems confronting youth today.
+Social and economic patterns of racism, sexism, classism and homophobia are some of the main issues confronting youth today.
 Models of prevention and intervention target specific groups of young people, claiming that certain youth are more likely than others to make destructive decisions.
-Positive youth development models shifted the paradigm by focusing on the strengths of young people and positive supports in their lives.
+Positive youth development models shifted this paradigm to one focusing on the strengths of young people and positive supports in their lives.
 However, positive youth development emerged from the same belief of prevention/intervention that young people need to be changed and molded by adults into productive members of society.
-This mold that adults are trying to fit young people into, is one of the dominant cultural framework: the straight, white, middle-class, able-bodied man.
-This is an impossible identity for the majority of society and denies a vast amount of experiences for how power, privilege and oppressive forces shape a person's identity and how they engage with society.
+This mold is one of the dominant cultural framework: the straight, white, middle-class, able-bodied, cisgendered, American-born, Christian man.
+This is